-In the coming year, four Princeton faculty from the humanities and humanistically oriented social sciences will join the Humanities Council as Old Dominion Research Professors.
+In the coming year, four Princeton faculty from the humanities and humanistically oriented social sciences will join the Humanities Council as Old Dominion Research Professors, senior faculty who will spend a full year of research leave on campus, engaging in interdisciplinary conversations.

 They are Yaacob Dweck, Elizabeth Harman, Melissa Lane, and Susan J. Wolfson.
 During their time at the Council, they will pursue research on topics as diverse as the figure of the legislator in Platonic political thought; new philosophical investigations of how much we should sacrifice to help others; the emergence of a new “social type” in the Sephardic diaspora; and generative reading as a force of multiplicity in the age of Romanticism.